paololavita/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific Rita.
+This endpoint retrieves a specific Time/Date Estimate.

 ### HTTP Request